Pharaoh Hound

 Even though the Pharaoh Hound dog is most commonly associated with ancient Egypt, the modern version of the Pharaoh Hound has their roots in Malta.
 Lore has it that the Phoenicians transported the hound from Egypt to the Mediterranean islands of Malta and Gozo, just south of Sicily and east of Tunisia.
 Here, the Pharaoh Hound remained isolated from the rest of the world for over 2,000 years, giving the people of Malta the ability to refine the breed as we see them today.
 The Maltese proudly stake their claim as cultivators of the Pharaoh Hound, which they refer to as Kelb tal-Fenek, meaning “rabbit dog.”
 That name makes perfect sense, because this national dog of Malta was originally used by farmers primarily for hunting rabbits.

 Ready to add a Pharaoh Hound to your family?
-You can find a list of responsible Pharaoh Hound breeders at the American Kennel Club website or through the Pharaoh Hound Club of America.
-The average cost for a Pharaoh Hound puppy is between $1,500 and $2,500 depending on the breeder.
+You can find a list of responsible Pharaoh Hound breeders at the AKC website or through the Pharaoh Hound Club of America.
+The average cost for a Pharaoh Hound puppy is $1,500-$2,500 depending on the breeder.
 For that price, you’re usually getting a dog who’s been screened for health and temperament issues and may come with pedigree papers.
 And though this breed is rare, you may also be able to locate and adopt a Pharaoh Hound by contacting the Pharaoh Hound Club of America.
+Or, search Chewy’s database of adoptable dogs in your area.

 FAQs